richardjhughes/project-dependencies/README.md

 python3 install.py -p /path/to/install/directory
 ```

-If running on MacOS, to install the iOS or iOS Simulator builds, pass the `-ios` or `-iossim` flags:
+If running on MacOS, to install the iOS build, pass the `-ios` flag:

 ```
 python3 install.py -p /path/to/install/directory -ios
-python3 install.py -p /path/to/install/directory -iossim
 ```

 ## License